Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** Just right.
-The informed clues are specific enough to guide players to the correct answer, while the misinformed clues introduce some ambiguity and the fake clues effectively misdirect towards the incorrect choices.
+**Reasoning:** The informed clues are specific enough to hint at the correct answer without being too obvious.
+The misinformed clues are ambiguous enough to cause some confusion, and the fake clues are very effective at pointing to the wrong answers.
+This creates a balanced level of difficulty.

 ---